mattreya/matt_raio_bot_constraints/README.md

 - **NIST Guidelines Reference:** Contains a reference to NIST guidelines (`/nist`) for secure bot development, emphasizing best practices for handling sensitive information.
 - **Configurable Preferences:** Introduces a preference system (`/preferences`) that allows the Gemini CLI to understand and adapt to user-defined preferences for various tasks, such as preferred tools for web searches, project analysis, and security scanning.

+## Project Focus: Web Scraper

+This repository's primary focus is the `scraper.py` script.
+This script demonstrates how to build a simple web scraper that leverages the `ddg` slash command to search for and display the latest news from a specified website (currently `darkreading.com`).

+This project was built upon the foundation of the `matt_raio_bot_constraints` repository, which provides the underlying framework for Gemini CLI integration and custom slash commands.

 ## Setup and Installation

 To get this project up and running, follow these steps: